Yuanyuan4666/A2A/draft-yang-a2a-nm.md

 # Impact of integrating A2A on Network Management

-A2A leverages advanced machine learning models or knowledge graph models and sophisticated communication protocols.
+A2A leverages advanced machine learning models or knowledge graph models and sophisticated communication protocols such as one built on top of HTTP, SSE, JSON-RPC.

 Unlike REST or NETCONF/RESTCONF, other open API that follow predefined, static request-response patterns, A2A introduces a more adaptive communication model which transforms these interactions into dynamic, context-aware conversations.